The Rise of the Machines and AI in Photography. Part 2

 | B.F.
 Skinner, Contingencies Of Reinforcement: A Theoretical Analysis

-This is the second part of my blog contribution on the impact of machines, AI and machine learning on photography and the arts.
+This is the second part of my blog contribution on the impact of machines, AI, and machine learning on photography and the arts.
 While I focused on the technological developments in the first part, I personally consider this second part as the more important one.
-In the first part I worked out some definitions and characterizations to bring us all on the same page.
-In here, I look at the consequences of these technological developments on photography and our self-perception as artist.
+In the first part, I worked out some definitions and characterizations to bring us all on the same page.
+Here, I look at the consequences of these technological developments on photography and our self-perception as artists.
 Amongst other questions, I will raise and subjectively respond to the following questions from my humble personal perspective:

-- Can work created by AI be regarded as work of art?
+- Can work created by AI be regarded as a work of art?

 - Can AI enhance human creativity?